 Mastering how to write a topic sentence is crucial for clear and effective writing.
 A well-formulated topic sentence guides the reader, maintains coherence, and supports the overall thesis of your essay or paper.
 By focusing on clarity, specificity, and alignment with your thesis, you can create topic sentences that enhance the impact of your writing.

-If you need assistance throughout your PhD journey, including with your research papers and thesis, we’re here to help.
+If you need assistance throughout your PhD journey, especially with editing & proofreading your research papers or thesis, we’re here to help.
 Get in touch and let us support you in achieving academic excellence!